 Antibiotics are non-toxic

 All drugs have side effects, some common, some rare.
-Certainly antibiotics are less toxic than cancer chemotherapy agents, but they do have to potential to cause significant harm.
+Certainly antibiotics are less toxic than chemotherapy agents, but they do have the potential to cause significant harm.
 We all have our irrational beliefs.
-Here is mine.
-Besides believing in critical thinking.
-The chance of an adverse reaction in inversely related to the need for the antibiotic.
+Here is mine (besides believing in critical thinking): The chance of an adverse reaction is inversely related to the need for the antibiotic.
 So if the patient has little need for the antibiotic, then the chance of an adverse effect is almost 100%.
 I know that it is not true, but some days the universe sure seems to conspire to function as if it were.

 Some antibiotics are a big gun, are strong, or powerful

-If I had neurosyphilis, and there are those who suspect I do, the ‘strong’ or ‘powerful’ ciprofloxicin would do nothing to treat my infection, put ancient, weak old penicillin remains the treatment of choice.
-What you want is to give are appropriate antibiotics: something that will reliably kill the organisms in whatever space is infected.
-These adjectives are advertising ploys used on fool gullible rubes, er, I mean health care providers, to think they are doing what is best for their patient.
+If I had neurosyphilis, and there are those who suspect I do, the ‘strong’ or ‘powerful’ ciprofloxicin would do nothing to treat my infection, but ancient, weak old penicillin remains the treatment of choice.
+What you want to give are appropriate antibiotics: something that will reliably kill the organisms in whatever space is infected.
+These adjectives are advertising ploys used on fool gullible rubes, er, I mean healthcare providers, to think they are doing what is best for their patient.
 They provide a false security that you are giving the patient the best therapy.

-People have trouble stopping an antibiotic even when the cultures come back suggesting particular therapy is not needed.
+People have trouble stopping an antibiotic, even when the cultures come back suggesting a particular therapy is not needed.
 A patient comes in septic and antibiotics are begun.
-Even when it turns out that the blood grows a penicillin sensitive S. pneumoniae, the multiple initial empiric antibiotics may be continued.
-One of my colleagues only half jokingly says the reason she consults me is to have me stop the antibiotics.
+Even when it turns out that the blood grows a penicillin-sensitive S. pneumoniae, the multiple initial empiric antibiotics may be continued.
+One of my colleagues only half-jokingly says the reason she consults me is to have me stop the antibiotics.
 When there is reasonable data to suggest that shorter courses of antibiotics are no better than longer, the endless allure of 10, the number of fingers, or 14, twice two weeks, is often the default duration of therapy.
 I once saw a patient who had been on IV vancomycin for 6 months for osteomyelitis of the foot; the provider just couldn’t bring themselves to stop the therapy.

 Gotta double cover (i.e. give two antibiotics) a particular organism

-There is a persisting myth that some infections, like Pseudomonas, always require two antibiotics.
-That is true occasionally, but for most cases a single antibacterial is no worse than two, and the more antibiotics you give the more you increase the toxicity’s and the faster you drive antibiotic resistance.
+There is a persistent myth that some infections, like Pseudomonas, always require two antibiotics.
+That is true occasionally, but for most cases a single antibacterial is no worse than two, and the more antibiotics you give the more you increase the toxicity and the faster you drive antibiotic resistance.